How to Build Wooden Steps or Decks

 - Screws are cheaper by the pound.
 You'll want several matching screwdriver bits.

-- Tools: Shovel, tamper (plywood on a pole works fine), level,
+- Tamper (plywood on a pole works fine)

 - For pier blocks or concrete footing, figure out how high the bottom of your block or footing needs to be, and dig 12" to 18" below that.
 (Should also be to mineral soil below frost level).
 Fill with gravel, compacting every few inches.